 There are two types of ventilation: active and passive.
-As you may have guessed, active ventilation is mechanical at $500 to $2,400.
-Passive ventilation is natural at $120 to $8,500.
+As you may have guessed, active ventilation is mechanical, and passive ventilation is natural.
 Active ventilation is the best option to avoid moisture build-up in high heat areas such as an attic or garage.
 Passive ventilation uses more natural methods such as windows, doors, vents, wind towers, or other envelope openings.

 When comparing the two methods, it is important to remember the pros and cons of each.
 Passive, while less effective, is a more affordable option.
 It uses thermal buoyancy and air current to push stale air out and fresh air in.
 However, as it depends on wind and cooler air, it can be difficult to gauge how well it will work.
 Active ventilation is more expensive and requires more maintenance but is often the best choice to avoid questionable results.

-While air conditioning and ventilation both boost the quality of indoor air, they are two different things.
+The average cost for air conditioning is between $2,000 to $9,000 compared to a ventilation system's average range of $1,000 to $6,000.
+Air conditioning and ventilation boost the quality of indoor air.
+However, they are two different things.
 Air conditioning simply blows cool air into the house, while ventilation removes the stale air and replaces it with fresh air.
 Ventilation is better for breathing purposes, while air conditioning keeps it at a more optimal temperature if it is particularly hot or humid.
 Air conditioning is considered recycled air that is cooled and dehumidified.
-The cost for air conditioning is an average range of $2,000 to $9,000 compared to a ventilation system average range of $300 to $6,000.

-A high-efficiency particulate air (HEPA) filter uses mesh screens to filter out dust, mites 2, and other air particles from the air as it passes through your ventilation system.
+Filter installation costs between $500 and $2,500, which includes professional installation of a HEPA filter or filtration system.
+A high-efficiency particulate air (HEPA) filter uses mesh screens to filter out dust, mites, and other air particles from the air as it passes through your ventilation system.
 However, you cannot simply install a HEPA filter and expect the results needed to clean up the air in your home.
 A high-quality air purifier with a HEPA filter is installed within the home’s ductwork to provide cleaner, purer air.
-A professionally installed air purifier with a HEPA air filter costs $500 to $2,500 on average.

 A whole-house air ventilation system means that every area where humans or pets reside for any length of time is ventilated.
 This includes pushing stale and polluted air outside and bringing clean air into the home in a uniform method.
 This is accomplished through fans, ducts, and vents.

-The basic types of ventilation are natural, mechanical, and hybrid.
+The basic types of ventilation are natural, mechanical, smart, and hybrid.
 From mechanical branches exhaust, supply, energy recovery, heat energy recovery, balanced, hybrid, and demand control.
 The branches of natural include single-sided, cross, and stack ventilation.
+Smart systems use information from different sources to regulate ventilation.
 Hybrid is a combination of natural and mechanical systems.

 A ventilation system is a way to keep your home or office free of stale air and replace it with fresh air to benefit the health of the occupants.
 This can be accomplished through natural or mechanical means or a combination of both.